 I then co-edited, with Carrie Rohman, the book of conference proceedings, an array of essays and plenary talks on the conference theme, Virginia Woolf and the natural world.
 The volume has been praised as a foundational text in eco-critical/eco-feminist studies of Woolf.

-“Expressing the Inexpressible,” Peatsmoke, Spring 2021.
-Nominated for the 2021 Best of the Net anthology.
+“Expressing the Inexpressible,” Peatsmoke: A Literary Journal, Spring 2021.
+Nominated for the 2022 Best of the Net anthology.

 “Susurrations,” Virginia Woolf Miscellany, vol. 96, Fall 2019-Fall 2020, p.
 30.